Thoughts on Paul Dini’s Dark Night

 That makes his latest book -- Dark Night

 -- a kind of origin story.
 We see what made these characters so large to Dini, why he sees them the way he does.
 The way we

 see them.
 It's an intimate experience.
 As dramatic and personal as the best of Batman's stories.
 This, however, isn't a story about the Caped Crusader.
 It's a story about Paul.
 It's a story about us.

 Paul Dini had a troubled childhood.
 Bullied, brutally shy, pressured by loving parents.
 Imagination, cartoons, comics, and most of all Batman was his escape.
 As he grew older and began working in animation, he struggled with many of the same issues.
 Relationships, work, his future.
 Here still, Batman was his escape.
 Things took a turn of the worse when, while walking home, Dini was attacked by muggers and beaten to a pulp.

 What follows is an incredibly personal journey framed by the relationship of one man to the world of the Dark Knight.
-Dini's struggles with Batman, a man closer to the character than most, strangely mirrors my — and other fan's — relationship with Dini.
+Dini's struggles with Batman, a man closer to the character than most, strangely mirrors my -- and other fan's -- relationship with Dini.
 For most of my life, he was a near-mythic figure.
 A guru on a universe I had spent most of my time in.
 Much like the Batman fantasy is tested for Dini, here that mythic writer is torn down before us, revealed to be human.
-Flesh and blood.

 is what's best about the Batman mythos without being a Batman book.
 It humanizes Paul Dini in a way that somehow makes him grander.
 It's a look at both the legends, a deconstruction, and an examination of our relation to both.
 If you're a fan of Batman, his Animated Series, or Dini himself I completely